CeniusM/NewSharp/README.md

 The NS scripting languages contains the following tools

-Push(value): pushes the value of x onto the stack
+- Push(value): pushes the value of x onto the stack

-Plus():pops the last two values from the stack, adds them together, and pushes the result onto the stack Mul(): multiplies the two top stack numbers
+- Plus():pops the last two values from the stack, adds them together, and pushes the result onto the stack
+- Mul(): multiplies the two top stack numbers
-Div(): divide the two top stack numbers
+- Div(): divide the two top stack numbers
-Minus():pops the last two values from the stack, subtracts the second popped value from the first, and pushes the result onto the stack
+- Minus(): pops the last two values from the stack, subtracts the second popped value from the first, and pushes the result onto the stack
-Print(x): prints an argument
+- Print(x): prints an argument
-StackCount(): Returns the Stack elements count def(varName); Used to define a varible that can be used later (init to 0) Set(varName, value): sets the value of the variable Get(varName): returns the value of the variable undef(varName): undefines the varible
+- StackCount(): Returns the Stack elements count
+- def(varName); Used to define a varible that can be used later (init to 0)
+- Set(varName, value): sets the value of the variable
+- Get(varName): returns the value of the variable
+- undef(varName): undefines the varible

 The interpreter also has the ability to skip the rest of a line at ("//", "#" and ";"), which are treated as comments.

-You can create a function using the underlying syntax "
+You can create a function using the underlying syntax, it is all on a line to line basis Note* All functions can have 0-2 parameters with function overloading "
-AddOne(varName)
+AddOne(var)
 {
     // Example
-    Push(Get(varName))
+    Push(Get(var))
     Push(1)
     Plus()
 }